-Toy superstore Toys R Us is again among the earliest openings, announcing plans to open its doors at 5 p.m. on Thanksgiving and will stay open 30 hours straight until 11 p.m. on Black Friday.
+Toy superstore Toys R Us is again opening its doors to shoppers at 5 p.m. on Thanksgiving and will stay open 30 hours straight until 11 p.m. on Black Friday.